docusealco/docuseal/docs/api/csharp.md

                 "A5",
                 "A6"
               ],
+              "examples": [
-              "example": "A4"
+                "A4"
+              ]
             },
             "external_id": {
               "type": "string",
               "description": "Your application-specific unique string key to identify this template within your app.
-Existing template with specified `external_id` will be updated with a new HTML.", "example": "714d974e-83d8-11ee-b962-0242ac120002"
+Existing template with specified `external_id` will be updated with a new HTML.", "examples": [
+                "714d974e-83d8-11ee-b962-0242ac120002"
+              ]
             },
             "folder_name": {
               "type": "string",
-              "description": "The folder's name to which the template should be created."
+              "description": "The folder's name in which the template should be created."
             },
             "shared_link": {
               "type": "boolean",
-              "description": "set to `true` to make the template available via a shared link.
+              "description": "Set to `true` to make the template available via a shared link.
 This will allow anyone with the link to create a submission from this template.", "default": true
             },
             "documents": {